Skip to main content

 Ideally, you don't use blocking behavior like send().join(), as this is a blocking call to wait for the issued command to be executed on the workflow engine.
 While this is very straightforward to use and produces easy-to-read code, blocking code is limited in terms of scalability.

-This is why the worker above showed a different pattern (using exceptionally).
-Often, you might also want to use the whenComplete callback:
+This is why the worker sample above shows a different pattern (using exceptionally).
+Often, you might want to use the whenComplete callback:

 send().whenComplete((result, exception) -> {})